Guidance

 2.1 Business activities

 It’s important to establish whether a business supply of goods or services is being made as this will determine how it should be treated for the purpose of VAT.
-If the activities are not business they will be outside the scope of VAT.
+If the activities are not business activities they will be outside the scope of VAT.

 2.2 The meaning of ‘business’

-An activity is business if it:
+An activity is a business activity if it:

 • is mainly concerned with making supplies to other persons for any form of payment or consideration, in money or otherwise